pytorch/vision/README.rst

 -  ``root`` : root directory of dataset where there is folder ``SVHN``
 -  ``split`` : ``'train'`` = Training set, ``'test'`` = Test set, ``'extra'`` = Extra training set
 -  ``download`` : ``True`` = downloads the dataset from the internet and puts it in root directory.
-If dataset already downloaded, does not do anything.
+If dataset is already downloaded, does not do anything.

 ImageFolder